Screen Shot 2021-07-29 at 5.57.20 PM.png

 This fund was set up to honor the memory of TeTe Gulley, a Black transgender woman the Portland community lost in 2019.
 The fund is intended to support significantly marginalized individuals currently struggling with housing security and/or safety.

-Data shows and B3C understands that individuals whose identities lie at the margins have lived experiences involving increased discrimination.
-Through this fund, B3C will do our best to uplift as many increasingly marginalized members of the Portland community as we are able.
-The fund will prioritize individuals who have not already received funding for housing from us.
+The fund will prioritize individuals who have not yet received housing funding from us.
 If you have applied before and did not receive funds, please feel encouraged to do so again and make sure to check yes for ‘have you applied to the B3C Housing Fund before?’.

 Please note: at this time we can only provide funding in the form of checks made out to landlords, property rental/management companies, or other housing security/safety service providers (storage rental fees, etc).

-If you are interested in applying, please send an email to housingfund@bbbcollective.org.
+If you are interested in applying, please email housingfund@bbbcollective.org.

 Ubuntu Healing Project